team-dev-docs/lits-dev-docs-playground/dev-docs/context-javascript-ltsquickstart-summaryindex.js.md

 # Now try the Chat Engine

-With the Chat engine example you automatically get a cli you can run!
-So cool!
+With the Summary Index example we can summarize!

 Make sure you are still in the <code>javascript/ltsquickstart</code>